MicrosoftDocs/dynamics365smb-docs/financials/purchasing-how-process-purchase-returns-cancellations.md

 The purchase credit memo is removed and replaced with a new document in the list of posted purchase credit memos.

-## To create a purchase credit memo from scratch
+## To create a purchase credit memo by copying a posted purchase invoice
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Purchase Credit Memos**, and then choose the related link.
 2. Choose the **New** action to open a new empty purchase credit memo.
 3. In the **Vendor** field, enter the name of an existing vendor.